Primavalle: History

+Between the late 1970s and the first half of the 1980s, several redevelopment interventions took place that determined the current layout of the area.

+A distinctive feature of Primavalle was the organization of so-called "reverse strikes".
+Faced with the inertia of the institutions, residents built facilities necessary for the livability of the borgata.
+A typical example is the construction, at their own expense and working on public holidays, of several connecting roads with Via della Pineta Sacchetti from the 1950s onward, such as Via del Forte Braschi and Via dei Monti di Primavalle.

 Geography

 The territory of Primavalle includes the urban zones 19B Primavalle and 19D Santa Maria della Pietà, as well as portions of the urban zones 18B Val Cannuta and 18C Fogaccia.

 Boundaries

 To the north, Primavalle borders with Suburbio Della Vittoria (S. XI), whose border is marked by the stretch of Via Trionfale between Via Vincenzo Chiarugi and Via della Pineta Sacchetti.

 To the east, the quartiere borders with Quartiere Trionfale (Q. XIV), from which is separated by Via della Pineta Sacchetti.
 Eastward, Primavalle also borders with Quartiere Aurelio (Q. XIII), whose boundary is marked by Via Domenico Tardini and Largo di Boccea.

 Southward, it borders with Suburbio Aurelio (S. IX), from which is separated by Largo di Boccea and Via di Boccea, up to Via di Torrevecchia.

 Westward, Primavalle borders with Suburbio Trionfale (S. X), whose boundary is defined by Via di Torrevecchia, Via della Valle dei Fontanili, Via Giuseppe Guicciardi, by the Fosso dei Fontanili up to Via Cesare Lombroso, by Via Cesare Lombroso itself, Via Sebastiano Vinci, Piazza Santa Maria della Pietà and Via Vincenzo Chiarugi.